 June 2020: New attire exceptions for missionaries

-Exceptions are approved by the First Presidency for Area Presidencies to adjust missionary attire “to improve and maintain missionary dignity, safety, effectiveness, approachability, and cultural sensitivity while properly representing the Lord and His Church.”
+Exceptions were approved by the First Presidency for Area Presidencies to adjust missionary attire “to improve and maintain missionary dignity, safety, effectiveness, approachability, and cultural sensitivity while properly representing the Lord and His Church.”
 These approved exceptions include blue shirts and no ties.

-Today, most missionaries’ MTC experiences are still a hybrid of virtual and in-person training—half of their time is spent at home participating in online lessons, and the other half of the time is spent living and learning on site at one of the Church’s 10 MTCs around the world.
+Today, most missionaries’ MTC experiences are still a hybrid of virtual and in-person training—half of their time is spent at home participating in online lessons, and the other half of the time is spent living and learning on-site at one of the Church’s 10 MTCs around the world.